Mammoth Cave National Park: The national park movement (1926–1941)

 As the last of the Croghan heirs died, advocacy grew among wealthy citizens of Kentucky for the establishment of Mammoth Cave National Park.
 Private citizens formed the Mammoth Cave National Park Association in 1924.
 The park was authorized May 25, 1926.

 Donated funds were used to purchase some farmsteads in the region, while other tracts within the proposed national park boundary were acquired by right of eminent domain.
 Unlike national parks in the sparsely populated American West, thousands of people were forced to move to form Mammoth Cave National Park.
 Eminent domain proceedings were often bitter, with landowners paid what were considered to be inadequate sums.
-The resulting acrimony still resonates within the region.
+The displacement and resulting acrimony received little notice outside of the affected communities.

 For legal reasons, the federal government was prohibited from restoring or developing the cleared farmsteads while the private Association held the land: this regulation was evaded by the operation of "a maximum of four" CCC camps from May 22, 1933 to July 1942.

 According to the National Park Service, "By May 22, 1936, 27402 acres of land had been acquired and accepted by the Secretary of the Interior.
 The area was declared a national park on July 1, 1941, when the minimum of 45310 acres (over 600 parcels) had been assembled."

 Superintendent Hoskins later wrote of a summer tanager named Pete who arrived at the guide house on or around every April 20, starting in 1938.
 The bird ate from food held in the hands of the guides, to the delight of visitors, and provided food to his less-tame mate.